-Dried bananas are a simple and delicious way to use up extra bananas.
+Dehydrating bananas is a simple and surprisingly delicious way to use up extra bananas.
 These chewy, sweet dried bananas make a perfect on-the-go snack or even substitute for candy, they’re that good!

 Bananas are truly remarkable foods.
 Nicely coming in their own wrapper, they’re the perfect grab-and-go snack.
 And they’re cheap compared to a lot of other fruits: organic is generally under a dollar a pound.
 Plus they make a marvelous sweetener for so many foods, from smoothies to cookies.
 And they have fiber, vitamin B-6, magnesium, and potassium, great stuff for supporting quality sleep and a healthy immune system!
 Wow!

 In the case of bananas and cantaloupe in particular, something truly alchemical goes on.
 A thoroughly “meh” cantaloupe can be transformed into chewy, super-sweet (yet healthy!) cantaloupe “taffy.”
-And bananas, which I actually really don’t care for fresh, when dried taste like something you should feel guilty about eating.
+And while I really don’t like fresh bananas, dried bananas taste like something you should feel guilty about eating.
 (I actually do feel guilty sometimes, but only ‘cuz I wind up not saving enough dried bananas for the kids!)

 And the only ingredient is dried bananas, no additives necessary.
 What could be better than a 1-ingredient treat?